icco/coffee_shop/README.md

 coffee_shop is the name for my senior project.

 For the next ten weeks or so this repository will contain mainly documentation, and very little code, but that may change with time.
+The source code for this project is available on [GitHub](http://github.com/icco/coffee_shop).

 ## Who?